The Personal Touch

 While mentorship overlaps significantly with advising, the primary focus of mentorship through the Academies is professional development and career planning.
 Indeed, it is a cornerstone of the Academies.
 The Faculty Advisors, affiliated faculty members, and Chief Residents who lead each Academy organize specific opportunities for residents to identify mentors through networking events, career nights, and research-in-progress events, among others.
 Residents are encouraged to identify mentors that share their interests, or the Academy leadership may assign a mentor at the resident's request.

-The Housestaff Lounge at Boston Children's Hospital is a newly-renovated, casual space dedicated to BCRP residents.
-It contains workspaces with computers, printer, a fax/scanner and individual mailboxes; a Keurig coffee machine with free coffee and tea; a full-size refrigerator and microwave; and a 50-inch HD television with surround sound, DVD player, Xbox and Nintendo Wii.
+The Housestaff Lounge at Boston Children's Hospital is a recently renovated, casual space dedicated to BCRP residents.
+It contains workspaces with computers, printer, a fax/scanner and individual mailboxes; a Keurig coffee machine with free coffee and tea; a full-size refrigerator and microwave; and a 50-inch HD television with surround sound.
 Residents use this room to relax, to gather for informal meetings, and for various morning and lunchtime conferences.